hasura/hasura-con/README.md

-# Hasura Con 2020 CFP
+# Hasura Con 2022 CFP

-Hey there, we are so excited that you're interested in speaking at the first ever Hasura Con (our online Hasura conference)!
-The talks will be held from 9am - 12 pm PST on 8th, 9th & 10 of June.
+Hey there, HasuraCon - our annual user conference - is back for the 3rd edition in 2022 and CFPs are currently open!
+This year, HasuraCon will be hosted online between the 28th and 30th of June.

 This is a conference for our users & the community!
 We'd love to hear you speak if you are using Hasura in your applications, are part of the community, building tooling around Hasura or work at a company whose products work very well with Hasura!